 Anyone can add the Navu Panel to their website.
-Go to Navu's website, enter your domain and email address, you'll then get an embed code instantly.
-Install the embed code on each of your website domains, and update your Consent Management Platform (CMP) to ensure that you get consent from your website visitors to track their journeys using Navu.
+Go to Navu’s website, enter your domain and email address, you’ll then get an embed code instantly.
+These instructions will explain how to install the embed code on each of your website domains and how to update your Consent Management Platform (CMP) to ensure that you get consent from your website visitors to track their journeys using Navu.
 All this can be done in a few minutes.

 WARNING: It is your responsibility to fulfill your privacy obligations to your website visitors.
 Navu does not track visitors between sites, and we never share visitor information with anyone but you.